PSGCNet: A Pyramidal Scale and Global Context Guided Network for Dense Object Counting in Remote Sensing Images: Proposed Method

 \subsection{Pyramidal Scale Module (PSM)}

+Scale variation is a critical problem in remote sensing image understanding.
+In this paper, we attack this problem by introducing a pyramidal scale module (PSM).
+PSM deploys two paralleled network paths: a local PyConv path and a global PyConv path.
+The two paths have a dual-oriented pyramid architecture, enabling richer multi-scale information capturing.

-For the scale variation problem in crowd counting, motivated by PyConv module in \cite{duta2020pyramidal}, we introduce a pyramidal scale module (PSM) to capture multi-scale information from local and global perspective.
-PSM deploys increasing types of kernels from bottom to up in a pyramidal manner, and decreasing kernel depths (connectivity) with grouped convolution.
-The double-oriented pyramid operation allows the model capture richer multi-scale information, from larger receptive fields of kernels with lower connectivity to smaller receptive fields with higher connectivity.
-This operation is efficient, flexible and computation cost economical, which has achieved promising performance in various application including image classification, semantic segmentation and object detection~\cite{duta2020pyramidal}.
-To the best of our knowledge, it is the first applied in the field of crowd counting.
+PyConv has a pyramid structure, as shown in Fig.~\ref{fig:pykernel}.
+It contains increasing kernel sizes from bottom to top in a pyramidal manner, and decreasing kernel depths (connectivity) with grouped convolution.
+The double-oriented pyramid operation allows the model to capture richer multi-scale information, from larger receptive fields of kernels with lower connectivity to smaller receptive fields with higher connectivity.
+This design is efficient, flexible and economical computational cost.

-The PSM used in our work is illustrated in Fig.~\ref{fig:pyramidal}, from which we can observe that the module mainly comprises of two parts: a local PyConv block and a global PyConv block.
-Local PyConv block is to capture multi-scale features at the local view, which is responsible for the smaller objects.
-It firstly applies a 1$\times$1 convolution to make the channel of the given feature map to 512, and then an aggregation of four layers with different kernel sizes (i.e., 9$\times$9, 7$\times$7, 5$\times$5, and 3$\times$3) is adopted.
+The local PyConv path (the left branch in Fig.~\ref{fig:pyramidal}) has smaller receptive fields, which is responsible for tiny objects.
+It firstly applies 1$\times$1 convolutions to reduce the channels to 512 and then aggregates four layers with different kernel sizes (i.e., 9$\times$9, 7$\times$7, 5$\times$5, and 3$\times$3).
 Besides, the number of groups (G) enables the kernels to have different connectivity.
-Finally, a 1$\times$1 convolution is used to fuse the information from different kernel sizes and depths.
-Noting that each convolution block is followed by a batch normalization~\cite{ioffe2015batch} and ReLU~\cite{nair2010rectified} activation layer.
+This is achieved with 1$\times$1 convolutions.
+Note that each convolution block is followed by a batch normalization layer and a ReLU activation layer.

-Global PyConv block is to capture larger objects in global view, which uses the same structure as the local Pyconv block.
-But the difference between them is that, global PyConv block uses an adaptive average pooling operation at the beginning to reduce the spatial size of the feature maps to 9$\times$9, and adopts an upsample operation to resize the feature maps to the same resolution with the input through bilinear interpolation at the end.
+The global PyConv path (the right branch in Fig.~\ref{fig:pyramidal}) is to capture features of large objects in a global perspective.
+It has a similar structure to the local PyConv block, however, uses an adaptive average pooling operation on the top to reduce the spatial size of the feature maps to 9$\times$9 and upsample the feature maps to the same resolution to the input through bilinear interpolation at the bottom.